 About bladder cancer

-Bladder cancer begins when healthy cells in the bladder lining, most commonly urothelial cells, change and grow out of control, forming a mass called a tumor.
+Bladder cancer begins when healthy cells in the bladder lining—most commonly urothelial cells—change and grow out of control, forming a mass called a tumor.
 Urothelial cells also line the renal pelvis and ureters.
-Although cancer that develops in the renal pelvis and ureters is considered a type of kidney cancer, it is treated in the same way as bladder cancer and is described in this guide.
+Cancer that develops in the renal pelvis and ureters is also considered a type of bladder cancer and is often called upper tract bladder cancer.
+It is treated in the same way as bladder cancer and is described in this guide.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.
 Benign bladder tumors are rare.

 Types of bladder cancer